mattmaynes2/aria/reports/proposal/proposal.md

 communication service will be operational as well as a database storage system.
 This initial system will use simulated devices to model data and interactions within the system.

 #### Milestone 2

-This iteration will add the web interface that allows a user to control the system.
+This iteration will add a web interface that allows the user to control the system.
 The simulated devices from the previous milestone will be replaced with 2 real devices;
-a temperature sensor and a thermostate controller.
+a temperature sensor and a thermostat controller.

 #### Milestone 3

 This iteration will have a refined web user interface.
 This iteration will also introduce device discovery.
 This allows a device to be connected and have it be recognized by the system automatically.

 #### Milestone 4